KaijianHuang/IndividualProject/README.md

-#WeatherAPI Program
+Project Description

-This program is a simple python program that fetches the current weather data for a specified location using the WeatherAPI service.
-The user inputs the city name and country code, and the program makes a request to the WeatherAPI service to get the current weather data for that location.
+The Automatic Weather Report Machine is a Flask web application that provides current weather conditions for a given city and country using the weatherapi.com API.
+Users can access the application by visiting /weather/<city>/<country> and the application returns a JSON response with the current weather conditions for the specified location.
+The project is built using Python Flask and is deployed on a server.

-Prerequisites
-To run this program, you need to have python installed on your system.
-You also need to sign up for a free API key on the WeatherAPI website in order to use their service.
+Features
+Provides current weather conditions for any city and country Uses the weatherapi.com API to get weather data
+Built using Python Flask
+Returns a JSON response with the current weather conditions Technologies Used
+Python Flask
+weatherapi.com API